yshui/log-level-trace/src/2024-06-xorg-bug.md

 ## Conclusion

 I actually don't have much more to say.
 Hopefully you found this little story interesting.
 I definitely recommend learning about eBPF and uprobe.
 They are amazing tools, and have a lot more uses beyond just debugging.

+* * *

+**Additional note 1:** Despite me claiming it is necessary to use the server lock in picom, there might be a way of updating the window tree reliably without it.
+I do want to get rid of the lock if I can, but I am still trying to figure it out.